 How Long Do Batteries Last?

 There are a few different parameters that you can use to figure out how long batteries last.
 There is run time, cycle life, and shelf life.
 The answer also depends on the specific type of battery that you are using.

 - Shelf life is how long batteries will hold their charge while on the shelf, remaining unused.
 As you already know, the expiration date of a non-rechargeable battery is the date at which it is expected to have 80% of its original charge.
-From here, the battery is going to continue to self-discharge until it has no charge left.
+From here, the battery will continue to self-discharge until it has no charge left.
 At this point, it has reached the end of its shelf life.

 The definition of shelf life differs somewhat for rechargeable batteries; in this case, the shelf life is how long the battery pack can go unused without losing its charge before you have to recharge it completely.

 The shelf life of a battery is affected by the temperature and humidity in the surroundings.
 Typically, the warmer and more humid the environment, the shorter the shelf life will be.
 Higher-quality batteries will have longer shelf lives as well.